decoy31/StopWatch/README.md

 ##Chaining

-Optionally, in the [Example seciont](#Example) you could combine the "watch.stop" function call with the "console.log" statement by chaining the "getMilliseconds" function call after the "watch.stop" function call and still get the same result like so:
+Optionally, in the [Example section](#Example) you could combine the "watch.stop" function call with the "console.log" statement by chaining the "getMilliseconds" function call after the "watch.stop" function call and still get the same result like so: